-There are many organizations and groups other than the lowa DOT that come into contact with bicyclists and other road users.
+There are many organizations and groups other than the lowa DOT that encounter bicyclists and other road users.
 Leveraging the contacts made by these groups is a good opportunity to further spread the education and encouragement message.
 The Register's Annual Great Bicycle Ride Across Iowa (RAGBRAI), which draws thousands of participants each year, is an example of such an opportunity.
 Bicycling and walking advocates should continue to use RAGBRAI, the Iowa Bicycle Summit, and other events to encourage bicycling by introducing people to bicycling in Iowa, encourage daily active transportation, and convey key education messages and materials.
 In addition, The Register provides educational materials on the RAGBRAI website, which should be coordinated with a statewide education campaign.
-In terms of public agencies, the partnership with the Governor's Traffic Safety Bureau (GTSB) of the Department of Public Safety can be broadened and strengthened as a way to coordinate with law enforcement agencies across Iowa to provide more face-to-face education in communities.
+In terms of public agencies, the partnership with the GTSB of the Department of Public Safety can be broadened and strengthened as a way to coordinate with law enforcement agencies across lowa to provide more face-to-face education in communities.